emso-eric/metadata-harmonizer/README.md

 # Metadata Harmonizer Toolbox #
 This repository contains a set of tools that can be used to create NetCDF files, integrate them into an ERDDAP server and to ensure the compliance with the [EMSO Metadata Specifications](https://github.com/emso-eric/emso-metadata-specifications/tree/develop).

-The main tools contained in this repository are:
+The tools provided here are:
 * `generator.py`: creates EMSO-compliant NetCDF files from `.csv` and `.yaml` files
 * `erddap_config.py`: integrates NetCDF files into an ERDDAP server
-* `metadata_report.py`: check the compliance of a dataset with the specifiations.
+* `metadata_report.py`: check the compliance of a dataset with the specifications.

-This project comes with a comprehensive example list
+## How to use this repository
+This repository tools provided here are intended to create and publish EMSO-compliant datasets.
+The typical workflow would be:
+1. Prepare CSV data and YAML metadata
+2. Generate EMSO-compliant NetCDF files using `generator.py`
+3. Integrate datasets into your ERDDAP deployment using `erddap_config.py`
+4. Validate metadata and operational compliance using `metadata_report.py`

+⚠️ WARNING: this work is based on the draft of the new EMSO Metadata Specifications.
+It has not yet formally approved by the DMSG.

 ## 🚀 Project Setup ##
 ### Prerequisites
-Previous requirements are `python` 3.8+,`git` and `pip`.
-All commands here are for unix-like OS, for Windows users it is strongly recommended to use [Ubuntu WSL](https://ubuntu.com/desktop/wsl).
-In order to use PowerShell or Windows cli make sure to change the unix-like paths here to Windows paths.
+Previous requirements are `python 3.8+`,`git` and `pip`.
+All commands here are for unix-like OS, for Windows users it is recommended to use [Ubuntu WSL](https://ubuntu.com/desktop/wsl).
+If PowerShell or Windows cli is used make sure to change the unix-like paths (`path/to/file.csv`) to Windows-like paths (`.\path\to\file.csv`).

 ### Installation
 To use this repository, just clone and install its requirements: